mmartinortiz/nix-conf/Readme.md

 Add the flag `-b backup` if you get an error about one of your files already existing.

 There are currently two different profiles:

-- `laptop`: The default configuration
+- `laptop`: The default configuration.
-- `server`: Laptop's configuration plus some specific for a server, like `tmux`
+- `server`: Laptop's configuration plus some specifics for a server, like auto-attach to a `tmux` session on start/connect.

 ```shell
 # Backup the current bashrc